FinanceLooker [0.0.8]

 • Our centralized procurement group maintains relationships with numerous suppliers of ingredients and packaging By consolidating the purchasing function for our production facilities we believe we procure more competitive arrangements with our suppliers thereby enhancing our ability to compete as an efficient producer of beverages

-• Substantially all of the materials and ingredients we purchase are available from several suppliers although strikes weather conditions utility shortages governmental control or regulations national emergencies quality price or supply fluctuations or other events outside our control could adversely affect the supply of specific materials A significant portion of our raw material purchases including aluminum cans plastic bottles high fructose corn syrup corrugated packaging and juice concentrates are derived from commodities Therefore pricing and availability tend to fluctuate based upon worldwide commodity market conditions In certain cases we may elect to enter into multi year agreements for the supply of these materials with one or more suppliers the terms of which may include variable or fixed pricing minimum purchase quantities and or the requirement to purchase all supplies for specified locations Additionally we use derivative financial instruments to partially mitigate our exposure to changes in certain raw material costs
+• Substantially all of the materials and ingredients we purchase are available from several suppliers although strikes weather conditions utility shortages governmental control or regulations tariffs national emergencies quality price or supply fluctuations or other events outside our control could adversely affect the supply of specific materials A significant portion of our raw material purchases including aluminum cans plastic bottles high fructose corn syrup corrugated packaging and juice concentrates are derived from commodities Therefore pricing and availability tend to fluctuate based upon worldwide commodity market conditions In certain cases we may elect to enter into multi year agreements for the supply of these materials with one or more suppliers the terms of which may include variable or fixed pricing and or the requirement to purchase all supplies for specified locations Additionally we use derivative financial instruments to partially mitigate our exposure to changes in certain raw material costs

-• Competitive factors in the beverage industry include price and promotional activity advertising and marketing programs point of sale merchandising retail space management customer service product differentiation packaging innovations and distribution methods We believe our Company differentiates itself through novel innovation key brand recognition focused social media innovative flavor variety attractive packaging efficient distribution methods and for some product lines value pricing
+• Competitive factors in the beverage industry include price and promotional activity advertising and marketing programs point of sale merchandising retail space management customer service product differentiation packaging innovations and distribution methods We believe our Company differentiates itself through novel innovation focused social media innovative flavor variety attractive packaging efficient distribution methods and for some product lines value pricing

 • The production distribution and sale of our products in the United States are subject to the Federal Food Drug and Cosmetic Act the Dietary Supplement Health and Education Act of 1994 the Occupational Safety and Health Act the Clean Air Act the Clean Water Act the Comprehensive Environmental Response Compensation and Liability Act the Resource Conservation and Recovery Act various environmental statutes and various other federal state and local statutes regulating the production transportation sale safety advertising labeling and ingredients of such products We believe that we are in compliance in all material respects with such existing legislation